benmoussa96/vr-architecture-walk-through/README.md

 # ar-architecture-walk-through
-An architectural walk-through app using WebXR
+An architectural walk-through virtual reality web app using WebXR.